 It is crucial to take weight loss seriously and get help.
 Statistics show that patients who get involved in some type of program do better than those who go it alone.
 The more people you involve in your weight loss efforts, the more successful you are likely to be, since no one wants to fail and let others, or themselves, down.

-Weight Loss for Sciatica Advice
+Weight Loss for Sciatica Assistance

 As a lifetime fitness professional, I have dealt with people’s weight issues for decades.
-As a personal trainer and martial arts instructor, I have helped countless people regain control over their lives and health by losing weight and keeping it off.
+As a personal trainer and martial arts instructor, I have helped countless people regain control over their lives, and health, by losing weight and keeping it off.

 I really can not overestimate the importance of maintaining a healthy weight throughout life.
 That being said, I know how difficult this process can be for many people.
 Luckily, there are more effectual options than ever for helping one to get in shape and stay healthy.
 I always recommend natural options, like eating right and exercise first, but completely understand the people who require pharmaceutical assistance or even surgical interventions to meet their weight loss goals.

 Be sure to talk to your doctor about setting up a program of diet and exercise to get you on the right track to better health and less sciatica.